 For more information about scheduling—or Americares mental health programming at large—please email us at email@example.com.

-Americares California Preparedness and Mental Health project is a year-long program that offers training, education and guidance to health centers in California communities at risk for disaster.
-Participating health centers receive guidance and technical advice from Americares mental health and preparedness experts.
+Americares recently developed a cutting-edge Disaster Risk Reduction and Mental Health integrative program that offers psychological debriefing, organizational resilience support and training to health centers in California communities at risk for disaster.
+Participating health centers receive psychosocial support and technical advice from Americares mental health and preparedness experts.
 And staff at participating health centers learn how to build resilience and address provider fatigue, the mental health of providers and disaster survivors as well as overall preparedness.

 “This workshop gave me time to rest and find myself again.
 The routine these days is very intense: work, home, family—and many times, we forget about ‘being.’
 The team reflections gave me peace of mind.”Workshop Participant